 By Rachel Peoples –

 As the Tarleton homecoming festivities commence, and many are preoccupied with activities and planning, we wanted to remind everyone to be safe and responsible so the week is as enjoyable as possible.
-It’s no secret that student drinking has become a problem on college campuses across the country, so it’s smart to be prepared to make responsible decisions.
+It’s no secret that student drinking has become a problem on college campuses across the country, with many students looking for a fake id to join in on the fun.
+That’s why it’s smart to be prepared to make responsible decisions.